StreamAMG/playback-sdk-android/README.md

 # Chromecasting

-To use the Google Chromecast support, use the `updateCastContext` method of the `PlaybackSDKManager` singleton object passing the context.
+To use the Google Chromecast support, use the `updateCastContext` method of the `PlaybackSDKManager` singleton object, passing the context of the Activity otherwise the Casting will be disabled.
 Each Activity that uses Cast related API's has to call the following function before using any cast related API, e.g. in the `Activity.onCreate` function:

 ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {